 One of the best ways to do this is to develop a list of your desired property features, and a list that details how you intend to use the property.
 Then prioritize those lists.
-For example, when an agent is working with a waterfront purchaser, they obtain the following information:
+For example, when I am working with a waterfront purchaser, I obtain the following information:

-The responses received may direct the agent to property in different locations on the island.
-However, it may be that until a buyer has an opportunity to view the various different types of properties, they may not be able to narrow down or develop their priorities.
+The responses received may direct me to property in different locations on the island.
+However, it may be that until a buyer has an opportunity to view the various types of properties, they may not be able to narrow down or develop their priorities.

-One way to monitor our market is to ask your agent to email you the Coldwell Banker San Juan Islands Quarterly Real Estate Market Updates.
-You can also sign up for the service on our website located at www.sanjuanislands.com.
+One way to monitor our market is to review my Quarterly Real Estate Market Updates.
+You can also sign up for the service on my website located at www.sanjuanrealproperty.com

 You need to stay in touch with the inventory and market trends until the right time or right property becomes available.
-If you have viewed property with your agent or communicated your preferences, your Coldwell Banker agent will establish an account for you in our IDX and all new listings that meet your criteria will be emailed to you upon their origination.
-Purchasing property in the Islands can be a one day or five year process - which is totally subject to your time frame.
+If you have viewed property with me or communicated your preferences, I will establish an account for you in our IDX and all new listings that meet your criteria will be emailed to you upon their origination.
+Purchasing property in the Islands can be a one day or ten year process - which is totally subject to your time frame.

-Once you have located the property you desire to purchase, your agent will structure a written offer to purchase containing the terms and conditions you have specified.
+Once you have located the property you desire to purchase, I will structure a written offer to purchase containing the terms and conditions you have specified.
 The seller will either accept your offer as submitted or submit, through their agent, a counteroffer containing terms that are acceptable to them.